The competence framework identifies the competences required for delivering effective humanistic counselling with children and young people.

 The counsellors' guide describes the competence framework and explains its uses, how practitioners should apply it and its advantages for clinicians, trainers and commissioners.

-The evidence-based curriculum is underpinned by these competences.
+The Counselling children and young people (4-18 years) training curriculum is underpinned by these competences.
 It can be used by training providers delivering courses in a variety of contexts, to a diverse student audience.
+Training providers can use the curriculum to inform training for work with children and young people (4-18 years), children (4-10 years) or young people (11-18 years).

-If you have any questions or feedback about the CYP competences or the curriculum, or want these documents in a Word format, please email Caroline Jesper, Professional Standards Development Facilitator.
+If you have any questions or feedback about the CYP competences or the curriculum, or want these documents in a Word format, please email Caroline Jesper, Head of Professional Standards.

 BACP competences and curricula